 - The ability to display multiple types of therapeutic agents provides diversity of function

-- The ability to vary the amount of SpoIVA that can bind to a functional agent (through a streptavidin-biotin interaction) allows fine tuning and greater control of the functional capacity of the SSHEL
+- The ability to vary the amount of SpoIVA that can bind to a functional agent (e.g. Doxorubicin through a streptavidin-biotin interaction) allows fine tuning, high targeting efficiency, and reduced toxicity

 - Lack of extraneous cell surface proteins on SSHELs avoids potential interference between the SSHEL and its target